vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-package-install.md

   alertmanagerServicePort: 80
 ```

-For a full list of user-configurable values, see the official [Prometheus documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-prometheus.html)
+For a full list of user-configurable values, see the [Prometheus documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-prometheus.html).

-An example screenshot of a customized Prometheus installation follows.
+Below is a sample screenshot of a customized Prometheus installation:

 ![Screenshot showing customized Prometheus installation](img/tanzu-pkgs/tanzu-pkgs10.png)